zilexa/Homeserver/README.md

 \
 _[AdGuardHome](https://adguard.com/en/adguard-home/overview.html)_ - via Docker with _[Unbound](https://github.com/MatthewVance/unbound-docker)_ - via Docker
 >Unbound is a recursive DNS resolver.
-By using Unbound, not 1 ISP and DNS company will know the full URLs of the sites you are visiting.
+By using Unbound, not 1 ISP and DNS company will know the full URLs of the sites you are visiting.\
 >AdGuardHome is a DNS based malware & ad filter.
 No more ads, malware, coinmining, phishing.
-All devices on your homenetwork are ad-free and protected, after filtering, the approved DNS requests are forwarded to Unbound, which chops it up in pieces and contacts the end-point DNS providers to get the necessary IP for you to visit the site.
-This way, not 1 company in the world has your complete DNS requests.
-With the popular encrypted DNS options (DoH), your request is decrypted at the provider and all end-point DNS providers see your un-encrypted request.
+All devices on your homenetwork are ad-free and protected, after filtering, the approved DNS requests are forwarded to Unbound, which chops it up in pieces and contacts the end-point DNS providers to get the necessary IP for you to visit the site.\
+>This way, not 1 company in the world has your complete DNS requests.
+With the popular encrypted DNS options (DoH), your request is decrypted at the provider and all end-point DNS providers see your un-encrypted request.\
 >Can also be used remotely via split tunnel VPN.
-This means you have 1 adfiltering and DNS resolver for all devices, anywhere in the world (this requires the first DNS server, AdGuardHome, to be outside of Docker).
+This means you have 1 adfiltering and DNS resolver for all devices, anywhere in the world (this requires the first DNS server, AdGuardHome, to be outside of Docker).\
 >AdGuard Home runs natively otherwise you cannot use it as DNS server when you are remote away from home.

 \
 _[UniFi Controller](https://github.com/goofball222/unifi)_ - via Docker\
 Mobile App: [Unifi Network](https://play.google.com/store/apps/details?id=com.ubnt.easyunifi)
 >Ubiquiti UniFi wireless access points are the best.
 Recommended for good WiFi in your home.
 If you don't use their access points you do not need this.
 If you do have their APs, this is only needed to setup once.

 \
 ### _Cloud Experience_
 _[Bitwarden](https://github.com/dani-garcia/bitwarden_rs)_ - via Docker\
 Mobile App: [Bitwarden](https://play.google.com/store/apps/details?id=com.x8bit.bitwarden)
 > Easily the best, user friendly password manager out there.
 Open source and therefore fully audited to be secure.
+The mobile apps are extremely easy to use.\
+> Additionally allows you to securely share passwords and personal files or documents (IDs, salary slips, insurance) with others via Bitwarden Send.\
-The mobile apps are extremely easy to use.
-By using `bitwarden_rs`, written in the modern language RUST, it users exponentially less resources than the conventional Bitwarden-server.
+> By using `bitwarden_rs`, written in the modern language RUST, it uses exponentially less resources than the conventional Bitwarden-server.

 \
 _[FileRun](https://filerun.com/)_ instead of NextCloud - via Docker\
 Mobile Apps: [CX File Explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer) and [FolderSync](https://play.google.com/store/apps/details?id=dk.tacit.android.foldersync.lite) (for phone backup).
 >FileRun is a very fast, lightweight and feature-rich selfhosted alternative to Dropbox/GoogleDrive/OneDrive.
 Nextcloud, being much slower and overloaded with additional apps, can't compete on speed and user-friendliness.
-Also, with FileRun each user has a dedicated folder on your server and unlike Nextcloud, FileRun does not need to periodically scan your filesystem for changes.
+Also, with FileRun each user has a dedicated folder on your server and unlike Nextcloud, FileRun does not need to periodically scan your filesystem for changes.\
 >It is not open-source and the free version allows 10 users only.
 I use it for myself and direct family/friends only.
 It has no calendar/contacts/calls etc features like Nextcloud.
-It does support WebDAV, ElasticSeach for in-file search, extremely fast scrolling through large photo albums, encryption, guest users, shortened sharing links etc.
+It does support WebDAV, ElasticSeach for in-file search, extremely fast scrolling through large photo albums, encryption, guest users, shortened sharing links etc.\
 > Although FileRun documentation recommends the Nextcloud mobile app, it is quite a useless and unfriendly app.
 CX File Explorer (4.8 stars) is a swift and friendly Android file manager that allows you to add your FileRun instance via WebDAV.
-It also allows SFTP access.
+It also allows SFTP access.\
 > FolderSync is THE app for Android when you run your own filecloud, allowing you to sync the data of your apps (photos, chat apps, backup of your 2FA app (Aegis), home screen settings etc.) to your server, instead of to Google Drive.
 It also allows local sync: moving all app-specific backup files (like whatsapp\databases) to a single backup dir first before syncing it to your server.

 \
 _[OnlyOffice DocumentServer](https://www.onlyoffice.com/office-suite.aspx?from=default)_ - via Docker
 >Your own selfhosted Google Docs/Office365 alternative!
 This works well with both FileRun and NextCloud.

 \
 _[Syncthing](https://syncthing.net/)_ - via Docker
->Syncthing is the fastest and most lightweight solution for 2-way syncing, allowing you to sync user files on your laptop or other users PC/laptops/NAS to your server.
-FileRun (like Nextcloud) can also do syncing via WebDAV, but is more suitable to regularly backup your mobile devices to your server instead of constantly keeping an exact copy of your GB's of data on a PC or laptop.
+>Syncthing is the fastest and most lightweight solution for 2-way syncing, allowing you to sync user files on your laptop or other users PC/laptops/NAS to your server.\
+>FileRun (like Nextcloud) can also do syncing via WebDAV, but is not very suitable for realtime 2-way with your laptops/desktops, for GBs or even Terabytes of data.\
+> Syncthing can also be used on mobile devices, but for backup purposes, FileRun (via webDAV) is much more suitable (2-way sync is not a backup).
+> If you sync the same folders between multiple devices, Syncthing uses p2p principle to keep them all in sync, reducing the load on each device/optimally using the bandwith of each device.

 \
 _[Firefox Sync](https://github.com/mozilla-services/syncserver)_ - via Docker
->By running your own Firefox Sync server, all your history, bookmarks, cookies, logins of Firefox on all your devices (phones, tablets, laptops) can be synced with your own server instead of Mozilla.
-Compare this to Google Chrome syncing to your Google Account or Safari syncing to iCloud.
+>By running your own Firefox Sync server, all your history, bookmarks, cookies, logins of Firefox on all your devices (phones, tablets, laptops) can be synced with your own server instead of Mozilla.\
+>Compare this to Google Chrome syncing to your Google Account or Safari syncing to iCloud.
 It also means you have a backup of your browser profile.
 This tool has been provided by Mozilla.
 This is the only browser that allows you to use your own server to sync your browser account!

+\
 _[Paperless](https://github.com/jonaswinkler/paperless-ng)_ - via Docker
 >Scan files and auto-organise for your administration archive with a webUI to see and manage them.
 [Background](https://blog.kilian.io/paperless/) of Paperless.
 No more paper archives!